JamesYang007/FastAD/README.md

 The following uses the matrix library *armadillo* to store the Jacobian.
 Note that any library supporting 2D-array (matrix) is viable subject to certain properties (documentation).
 We may store the Jacobian after performing **autodiff** by passing the matrix object and Function object to **ad::jacobian**.
-Note that this overload is variadic in last argument so multiple lambda functions can be passed.

 ```cpp
 #include <armadillo>